genomeFeatures/goa/README.md

-Create standard python libraries for GO Annottation.
+Create standard python libraries for GO Annotation.
 These libraries can be used to parse GO files and convert one file type to another.

 Example: One could use the library- to convert GPAD/GPI files to GAF file and vise versa -